buzzfeed/sso/docs/sso_config.md

 #### Security Headers

 `sso_proxy` adds the following headers to every outgoing request, to ensure a baseline level of browser security for every service that it protects.
-These headers _cannot_ be overridden by upstream services, but _can_ be overriden in the `HEADER_OVERRIDES` environment variable.
+These headers _cannot_ be overridden by upstream services, but _can_ be overridden in the `HEADER_OVERRIDES` environment variable.

 * `Strict-Transport-Security`
 * `X-Content-Type-Options`